How do I use AWS CLI with Wasabi?

 with awscli-plugin-endpoint

-Once you have set up Option 2, you can default the aws cli to point to the new profile at the beginning of your session.
-To do so, follow the instructions below provided by AWS.
+Once you set up Option 2, you can make the AWS CLI default to the new profile at the start of your session.
+Follow the instructions below provided by AWS.

 For Linux, macOS, or Unix: